0x4447/0x4447-cli-node-potato/README.md

 # What to Expect

-With this CLI, you have the following options:
+With this CLI, you have the following options – update or create:

 ### Update